foxdonut/meiosis/tutorial/lessons/03-streams.md

 `map` and `scan`, and only to set up the Meiosis pattern at the starting point of the application.

 A stream is a **sequence of values**, similar to an array.
-Over time, you can send values onto a stream.
+You can send values onto a stream.
 You can also have functions that get called every time a value arrives on the stream.

 Let's say we create a stream called `update`.
 When we call `update(1)`, `update(-1)`, and so on, these values will be in a stream.